glav/CognitiveServicesFluentApi/README.md

 * [Scoring system](Scoring.md)

 ## How to get started.
 Easiest way is to install the nuget package for your specific analysis functionality.
-Note: packages are currentlt pre-release so you need the version specifier.
+Note: packages are currently pre-release so you need the version specifier.

 #### For text analyitics (such as Sentiment analysis):